bugnitude/SamplePopup/README.md

 It is possible to display and hide popups directly using the methods of this class.
 However, to simplify the implementation, this project uses the __PopupModifier__ mentioned later to handle the presentation and dismissal of popups indirectly.

-Since the current implementation does not include the logic for changing the keyWindow, if you need the logic, please implement it in processes such as displaying and hiding popups.
+Since the current implementation does not include the logic for changing the key window, if you need the logic, please implement it in processes such as displaying and hiding popups.

 ## PopupModifier
 The __PopupModifier__ is a modifier used to display and hide a popup using the previously mentioned __Popup__ class.
 The modifier named __PopupModifier__ is private and can be used as an extension method of the __View__ as shown below.